-Panasonic has announced the launch of its flagship OLED TV — the LZ2000 — available in 55-inch, 65-inch and, for the first time, 77-inch sizes.
+Panasonic has announced its flagship OLED TV for 2023, the MZ2000, available in 55-, 65- and 77-inch sizes.

 Panasonic’s latest flagship model comes with a state-of-the-art new panel and remarkable heat management system, alongside a host of proprietary picture processing, gaming and audio improvements, according to a press release.

 The MZ2000 introduces a completely new era in the possibilities of OLED expression and brightness, according to the press release.

 The MZ2000 uses Panasonic’s new custom module, called the “Master OLED Ultimate,” which uses a state-of-the-art panel with Micro Lens Array, combined with a new multi-layer heat management configuration developed by Panasonic engineers.
 The result is a major step-up in brightness, with peak brightness increases of approximately 150%, and average brightness also improved compared to last year’s models, according to the company.
 The combination of the new module with Panasonic’s HCX Pro AI Processor ensures every detail is clear, with realistic highlights and stunning color accuracy, the press release states.

 As with previous models, the MZ2000 supports a range of HDR formats, including Dolby Vision IQ2, HDR10+ Adaptive, and HLG Photo, the still image format that brings still photography into the HDR world.

 Subscribe HERE to the FREE Media Play News Daily Newsletter!